toytag/oneStroke/README.md

 ## Description

-All the implementations are in `foo.py` (don't have a better name).
+All the implementations are in `foo.py`.

 In `dev` branch, there is a `GLHF/` folder containing a jupyter notebook that will help you get a better feeling of this implementation.